 The average late payment time for a New Zealand business has fallen to a record low of 5.2 days.
 The latest result is 11.7 per cent lower than the same period in 2017 and surpasses the previous record of 5.3 days set in the December quarter 2016.

-Late payments for the June 2019 quarter are still at record lows, despite a small seasonal rise from the previous quarter.
-On a quarterly basis, payment times increased 4.2% from the March quarter, but fell 1% compared with the same time last year.
+Late payments for the June 2019 quarter are at record lows, despite a rise from the previous quarter.
+On a quarterly basis, payment times increased 4.2% from the March quarter but fell 1% compared to the same time last year.

 Late payment times for New Zealand businesses rose 10 per cent during the 12 months ended 30 June 2018.
 The average

-time taken to settle an overdue invoice remained unchanged between quarters at 6.8 days.
+time taken to settle an overdue invoice remained unchanged between the quarters at just 6.8 days.